-Take one course from 5A or 5B with a lab as indicated by (L).
+CHEM 5L, 14L, 16L, 20L, 2AL, 2BL, 4AL, 4BL (Or another course from 5A or 5B with a lab as indicated by (L).)

-Area 6 - Language Other Than English
+Area 6 - Language Other than English

 (UC Requirement Only) Students transferring to the University of California are required to demonstrate competence (proficiency) in a language other than English equal to two years of high school study.
-The process for demonstrating competency is outlined below:
+The process for demonstrating competency is outlined

-- 1. Completion of two years of high school level work in the same foreign language with a grade of "C" or better. - 2.
-Completion of a course (or courses) at another college or university, with a grade of "C" or better in each course.
+- Completion of two years of high school level work in the same foreign language with a grade of "C" or better. - Completion of a course (or courses) at another college or university, with a grade of "C" or better in each course.
 Generally, one semester of college work in a language other than English is considered to be equivalent to two years of high school level work.
-Students must provide the following documentation: test name, score, date test was completed and name of school. - 3.
-In addition, the UC faculty has agreed that a CCC faculty member is qualified to determine language proficiency equal to two years of high school study.
+Students must provide the following documentation: test name, score, date test was completed and name of school. - In addition, the UC faculty has agreed that a CCC faculty member is qualified to determine language proficiency equal to two years of high school study.
 The faculty member provides a letter on letterhead asserting the student has mastered proficiency in the language equivalent to two years of high school study or higher.